acmenezes/container-the-hard-way/README.md

 * Vagrant image [Centos 7.5](https://app.vagrantup.com/generic/boxes/centos7)
 * Btrfs - To be used as storage driver for the writtable container layer.
-* bridge-utils package to build the container bridge by hand
+* bridge-utils package to inspect bridges and interfaces

 ---
 ## How to Use This Tutorial